You know that sex is good for your health, confidence in your relationship, etc. But did you know that it makes your brain work better?

 Surveys that were conducted until now have shown that our brain functions get “blocked” when we experience stressful and uncomfortable situations.

-Thus, researchers from Princeton wanted to see whether the opposite statement is true: if our brain expands in situations that cause some anxiety, but at the same time are enjoyable, such as sexual intercourse.
+Thus, researchers from Princeton wanted to see whether the opposite statement is true: if our brain expands in situations that cause some degree of anxiety but at the same time are enjoyable, such as sexual intercourse.

 As a part of the research, scientists conducted a series of experiments on mice.
-Initially, the researchers divided male mice into three groups: mice that were in daily sexual intercourse with female species, mice that had sexual interaction once every two weeks and mice that did not have it at all.
+Initially, the researchers divided male mice into three groups: mice that were in daily sexual intercourse with female species, mice that had sexual interaction once every two weeks, and mice that did not have it at all.

 The results were impressive: the brain of male mice that had regular sexual interaction grew and synapses between their brain cells reinforced.
-In contrast, in mice that had no sexual intercourses there was no change.
+In contrast, in mice that had no sexual intercourses, there was no change.